Dark Encounter: Plot

 In November 1982, married couple Ray and Olivia return to their small town home, to find that their eight-year-old daughter, Maisie, has disappeared without a trace.

-One year later, after a funeral service, the family arrives at Ray and Olivia's house.
+One year later, after a memorial service, the family arrives at Ray and Olivia's house.
 In addition to the two of them and their son Noah, Ray's brother Billy, Olivia's sister Arlene and her husband Kenneth, the sheriff of a neighboring parish, and Olivia's widowed brother Morgan join for dinner.
 The group attempts to have dinner, but Ray begins an argument with his brother Billy.
 Later, Ray and Morgan have a short conversation about grieving: Morgan offers his advice, but Ray makes it clear he has no intention of moving on, and storms out of the kitchen.

 A strange play of light begins in the forest, which Ray looks at with concern.
 He suspects that local children are using flares, and sets out to confront them in the forest.
-Against his will, Morgan, Billy, Sheriff Kenneth and his son Noah join him.
+Morgan, Billy, Sheriff Kenneth and his son Noah join him.
 They drive into the forest, and witness strange phenomena: electricity goes haywire, both on their flashlights and on the car, an inexplicable light crosses the forest, and Morgan disappears without a trace.
 At the same time, Sheriff Kenneth experiences something that renders him catatonic, and the party reunites in the car, with Morgan still missing.
 Olivia and Arlene, who remained in the house, are startled by rumbling noises.

 After the men return, the house experiences further disturbing phenomena.
 The lights flicker erratically, electrical devices turn on by themselves, an invisible force attracts metal objects and a figure sneaks around the house and tries to enter.
 Drawn by the glaring light, Ray, Kenneth and Arlene disappear one after the other.
 Billy, Olivia and Noah flee from the property to the nearest country road, where they witness a light show in the night sky; it is now clear that the events are due to extraterrestrial beings.
 The trio is picked up by the local sheriff and another policeman and driven back to the house.
 Neither of the three reveals what had actually happened, and just declare that they were tormented by some unknown trio.
 At their own request, the three stay behind in the house and barricade themselves in the bedroom of the missing daughter, and the police officers go back to town.
 At the police station, a crowd is waiting to give statements regarding similar events; a police woman describes similar occurrences to the sheriff.